yacitus/SSAuction/frontend/README.md

 # Fixed?

 # 2020 Winter League Urgent Features
-- add player position column to all tables with player names, and make it sortable
 - add "Keep Bidding Up To" to New Bid dialog box
 - mutation to change user data: username, email, slack_display_name, password
 - mutation to change auction data, especially bid_timeout_seconds